manishkharthik/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Use this command to reset any filters and see all active students after using `find` or other filtering commands.
 </div>

+### Listing all lessons in a subject : 'listlessons'

 ### Editing a student : `edit`